nwg-piotr/nwg-look/README.md

 The default way to apply GTK setting on [sway](https://github.com/swaywm/sway) Wayland compositor has been described in the [GTK 3 settings on Wayland](https://github.com/swaywm/sway/wiki/GTK-3-settings-on-Wayland) Wiki section. **You no longer need it**.
-Nwg-look loads and saves gsettings values directly, and does not care about the `~/.config/gtk-3.0/settings.ini` values.
+Nwg-look loads and saves gsettings values directly, and does not care about the `~/.config/gtk-3.0/settings.ini` file.
 It only exports your settings to it, unless you use the `-n` flag.

 Therefore, if your sway config file contains either